trules-org/SaaS-React-GraphQL-Starter/server/readme.txt

-This folder contains the starter files for a typical SaaS server.
+This folder contains the starter files for a typical SaaS GraphQL server.